fletcher/MultiMarkdown-6/README.md

 	`cmake` to combine those elements to ensure consistency across source code and README files.

-4. Documentation -- some default setup to allow for [doxygen]-generated documentation.
+4. Documentation -- some default setup to allow for [Doxygen]-generated documentation.
 The generated `README.md` file is used as the main page, and the source c/header files are included.
-Naturally, doxygen is a complex system, so you're responsible for figuring out how to properly document your code.
+Naturally, Doxygen is a complex system, so you're responsible for figuring out how to properly document your code.